Framlingham Mere

 Framlingham Mere is a 13.8-hectare nature reserve in Framlingham in Suffolk.
-It is managed by the Suffolk Wildlife Trust.
+It is managed by Framlingham College.

-This site has a lake and wet meadows adjoining Framlingham Castle.
+This site has a lake and wet meadows adjoining Framlingham Castle, with water running into, and out of the mere, via the River Ore.
 There are many migrating birds, and flora include marsh marigolds, ragged-robin and lady's smock.
 There is access from New Road and by a footpath past the castle from Badingham Road.